 At first glance, these results suggest that maybe we should always practice with a tiny bit of pressure.
 Like, videotaping every minute of practice.
 Or putting a nickel in a “mistakes” jar every time we miss a note.

 But I’m not sure that it’s really practical or even desirable to learn with a low level of performance pressure present throughout.
-In that this doesn’t seem like it’d be compatible with the kind of creative boundary-pushing experimentation that is also an important aspect of effective practice.
+Because this might not leave as much room for the kind of creative boundary-pushing experimentation that is also an important aspect of effective practice.

 So perhaps the most important takeaway from the study is the idea that we would likely benefit from practicing with a bit of pressure far sooner than we otherwise might.